ophwug/docs/README.md

   * ["My C3 was acting un-stable, when checking the fuse (just above the ODB USB-C in your picture) it wasn't until after I let the fuse "warm up" that i got a reading of 0.8-1 ohm.
 I also carefully measured the voltage drop across the fuse while the board was running.
 It wouldn't fully boot up but just idle on a screen that said "press any key to shutdown".
 The voltage drop was all over, ranging from 0.5-up to 2.5v which means the resistance of the fuse was changing."](https://discord.com/channels/469524606043160576/871838269405556736/1383803066536431768)
   * ["Having it powered up with out heat sink alone risks over heating. the higher risk is with power going to it one slip and you could do serious damage.
 It's a tight place to get probes in and with it being right next to the usb port's shield you risk shorting out the power supply.
 If you did add it I would put a big bold warning on it.
 The basic concept is to have multi meter in voltage mode, probes on each side of the fuse, when powered the voltage should stay close to 0."](https://discord.com/channels/469524606043160576/871838269405556736/1383848416626479165)

+**Vendors**:

+Look for the fuses at trustworthy electronic vendors such as Mouser, Digi-Key, or Newark.

 ### The Screen Doesn't Work or is Dying Case

 **Symptoms**: